wireviz/WireViz/tutorial/readme.md

     # add a list of additional components to a part (shown in graph)
     additional_components:
       -
-        type: Sleve # short identifier used in graph
+        type: Sleeve # short identifier used in graph
         subtype: Braided nylon, black, 3mm # extra information added to type in bom
         qty_multiplier: length # multipier for quantity (length of cable)
-        unit: m
         pn: SLV-1